 It’s no secret that nicely groomed brows are a must and that no trendy makeup look is complete without them.
-The beauty industry has come up with a million different products and procedures for eyebrow styling.
-Microblading is undoubtedly the most practical and long lasting option, but there are alternative products out there for those who are reluctant to get their brows microbladed for any reason.
-One of the most innovative products is the fiber gel, which gives the brows a more dramatic look than pencils or powders.
+The beauty industry has come up with a million products and procedures for brow styling – fiber eyebrow gel being a relatively new addition.

-Unlike the regular brow gel, the fiber gel contains miniature fibers that immitate hairs.
+Unlike the regular brow gel, fiber eyebrow gel contains miniature fibers that build and imitate hairs.
 It acts both as an extension of the natural hairs and fills in any potential sparse patches where hair is missing or is especially thin.

 The wand is the key to a neat application, so it is important to choose the shape and size that best suits your skills and demands.
 Still, getting it right takes some practice.

 There’s a range of brands to choose from.
 Depending on how much you want to spend, you can find good fiber gels by both drugstore and high end makeup brands.
 Finding the gel that best suits you, however, might take some testing.

 Obviously, the biggest disadvantage of fiber eyebrow gel vs microblading is the fact you have to reapply it every time you do your makeup.
-On top of that, no gel is 100% water and sweat resistant, so your brows might need touch ups throughout the day.
+On top of that, no gel is 100% water and sweat resistant, so your brows might need touch ups through the day.

-What makes fiber gels a more practical option for those who like to experiment with makeup is the fact that you can change the shape of your eyebrows each day i.e. you can modify the shape of your brows to best complement the rest of your makeup for the day.
+What makes fiber gels a more practical option for those who like to experiment with makeup is that you can change the shape of your brows each day i.e. you can modify the shape of your brows to best complement the rest of your makeup for the day.

 On the other hand, microbladed brows don’t run or smudge.
 They work in all weather conditions and all situations, so you don’t need to worry about them even at the gym or at the pool.

 Then there’s the price.
-Microblading can cost anywhere from $350 to $800, depending on the artist.
-This is a significant amount of money, but given that the results last up to two years, it might be worth it.
+Microblading can cost anywhere from $350 to $1000+ depending on the artist.
+This is a significant amount of money, but given that the results last up to 18 months, it might be worth it.